romansky/romansky.github.com/_posts/2012-10-06-using-contractor-with-child-processes.md

 `Contractor` is a factory of contracts, that helps with documenting our APIs.
 The child_process facility built into node is using `EventEmitter` (v1), and does not support callbacks, so it is a great fit for `Contractor`!
-Since I needed it for a distributed worker framework I am working on, I added a helper facility called "Laweyer", it basically reads the contracts and routes them to the provided object.
+Since I needed it for a distributed worker framework I am working on, I added a helper facility called "Lawyer", it basically reads the contracts and routes them to the provided object.

-#### Let us take the parent and child example code from Node's official documentation (http://nodejs.org/api/child_process.html) and see how simple it would be to add some documentation to out child_process communication.
+__Let us take the parent and child example code from Node's official documentation (http://nodejs.org/api/child_process.html) and see how simple it would be to add some documentation.__

 Parent